gosub-io/gosub-engine/README.md

+# This is a fork of Gosub-engine for studying web browser!!

 # Gosub: Gateway to Optimized Searching and Unlimited Browsing

 This repository holds the Gosub browser engine.
 It will become a standalone library that can be used by other projects